Intelligent Automation: Here’s How it Will Impact Jobs and Cities in the Age of AI

 — MIT Media Lab (@medialab) February 8, 2018

-Appian: So, tying back to your research on the impact of automation on urban areas versus rural areas.
-One of the takeaways from your research is that some small cities will benefit from AI and automation, because they are near major institutions that employ skilled workers, such as military bases, major universities and corporate research labs.
+Appian: So, let’s step back and look at the big picture.
+Tell us about your research on the impact of automation on urban areas versus rural areas.
+You’ve said that some small cities will benefit from AI and automation, because they are near major institutions that employ skilled workers—such as military bases, major universities and corporate research labs.

-“With AI-related and cognitive technologies, we’re seeing a lot more benefit in larger east coast cities in terms of augmenting the skills of highly-skilled labor in industries like tech and financial services, which have lots of high-skilled, knowledge workers.
-We’re also seeing the same thing in Silicon Valley, in Los Angeles, Portland and Seattle.”
+“With AI-related and cognitive technologies, we’re seeing a lot more benefit in larger east coast cities in terms of augmenting the skills of highly-skilled labor in industries like tech and financial services, which have lots of high-skilled, knowledge workers.”

 Appian: So, net-net, do you expect automation to create more jobs than it displaces?